pittcsc/pittcswiki/src/guides/zero-to-offer/technical-questions.md

 https://developer.mozilla.org/en-US/docs/Web/HTTP

 ### Components of a web application/server
-Be able to explain the physical and logical components of a web application.
+Be able to explain the physical and logical components of a web application:
 - Servers
   - Cloud vs on premise.
   - Database Server